Richard Hoskin: Administrative career

 Hoskin was a selector for the Otago team from 1997 to 2000 and from 2003 to 2005.
 He was Chief Executive Officer of the Southland Cricket Association from 2003 to 2007, Commercial Manager of the Otago Cricket Association from 2007 to 2009, and CEO of Sport Southland from 2009 to 2013.

 Personal life

 Hoskin lives in Arrowtown, Otago, with his wife Sally.
 He managed an English-language school in Queenstown, and he and Sally now run Arrowtown Lodge.
 He also works for the New Zealand sports marketing agency The Clubhouse.
 His daughter Laura Hoskin is a professional golfer.
+His cousin, Michael Lamont, also played for Southland and Otago.